Adding to the St. Louis Landscape

 The project included a new inpatient tower at Barnes-Jewish Hospital, a colossal expansion of the St. Louis Children’s Hospital and upgrading the campus public spaces.

-NEW PRIVATE HOSPITAL ROOMS
+NEW HOSPITAL BEDS

 “We are honored to leverage our expertise in the healthcare space to deliver this joint project for Washington University School of Medicine and BJC Healthcare.
 The team was able to complete this project ahead of schedule against rigid deadlines.”

-Vice President, Institutional Business Unit Leader, Clayco
+Executive Vice President & Shareholder, Institutional Business Unit Leader, Clayco

 Elevating the Patient Experience